Phases in Build and Release Management

 It's important to understand some of the consequences of phased execution:

-The artifacts are downloaded to the agent at the start of every agent phase because these phases may use different agents.
+Each phase may use different agents.
 You should not assume that the state from an earlier phase is available during subsequent phases.